Aslam1903117/8Bit-RISC-Processor/README.md

 # 8Bit-RISC-Processor

 ## Introduction
-This repository hosts an 8-bit RISC processor designed in Verilog, developed as part of my application for the Trainee Engineer (Digital) role at Neural Semiconductor Ltd. The project features a modular architecture with support for key instructions (ADD, SUB, LOAD, STORE, JUMP), verified through ModelSim simulation.
-It showcases my skills in digital design and prepares me to contribute to innovative semiconductor solutions.
+This repository hosts an 8-bit RISC processor designed in Verilog, developed as part of a personal project to demonstrate digital design skills.
+The project features a modular architecture with support for key instructions (ADD, SUB, LOAD, STORE, JUMP), verified through ModelSim simulation.
+It showcases my abilities in digital design and prepares me to contribute to innovative semiconductor solutions.

 ## Project Specifications
 The 8-bit RISC processor was designed with the following specifications: